Retribution Paladin Patch 9.1 Changes Analysis

 Retribution Paladin in Patch 9.1: Chains of Domination

-This page will go over how the changes currently on the Patch 9.1 Public Test Realm (PTR) will affect Retribution Paladins, specifically how the changes impact the playstyle, best Legendaries, Covenants, etc. If you are simply interested in what the current changes are for Retribution Paladin on the 9.1 PTR, you can instead read our full list of changes to the entire Paladin class on our dedicated page below.
-For an additional list of content coming in Patch 9.1, you can also check out our Patch 9.1 Overview page.
+This page will go over how the Patch 9.1 changes will affect Retribution Paladins, specifically how the changes impact the playstyle, best Legendaries, Covenants, etc. If you are simply interested in what the current changes are for Retribution Paladin, you can instead read our full list of changes to the entire Paladin class on our dedicated page below.
+For an additional list of content that came with Patch 9.1, you can also check out our Patch 9.1 Overview page.

 Legendary Changes in Patch 9.1 for Retribution Paladin